Shahadjoh/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Estimated time
+the estimated time for project was 2 weeks